takeshixx/advent-calendar-2020/_challenge/README.md

 The key can be rebuilt with the [rebuild_key.py](rebuild_key.py) script with all tokens in a file separate by newlines.

+`hashs.json` includes the SHA256 hashs of everyday's tokens.
+These are used on the website to allow users to verify that they have the proper token.

 ## Challenge Text

 ```